thedataquarry/zola-blog/content/posts/towards-a-unified-python-toolchain/index.md

 [^2]: _Rye and uv: August is Harvest Season for Python Packaging_, Armin Ronacher's [blog](https://lucumr.pocoo.org/2024/8/21/harvest-season/)

 [^3]: _Why use `pip` over `easy_install`_?, [Stack Overflow](https://stackoverflow.com/questions/3220404/why-use-pip-over-easy-install) question from 2010.

+[^4]: Updated from the earlier version that incorrectly stated that you'd need ruff pre-installed.
+Thanks to Ryan Morey [on X](https://x.com/RyanMorey/status/1872725692384993639) for pointing this out!